itzreversee/itzreversee/README.md

 Hi there, it's me, reversee!
 ===========================

 I am a young **"developer"** from Poland,
-I enjoy writing code in IDEs, and failing immeasurably, and crying in a corner...
-I like `Typescript` `Python` `.NET stuff`
+I like `Python` and `C#`

 ## facts
 Best color is dark purple ( like that i have in stats )
-Best IDE is Intellij Idea
+Best IDE are IntelliJ IDEA and Visual Studio
 Best Code Editor is Visual Studio Code
-Assembly and C++ are the worst languages
+Assembly is the worst language (i recently tried C++ again and its great, plz forgiv),
 Best OS for coding is macOS
 Best Windows is 11
-Best Linux Distro is Arch
-Best Web Browser is Firefox
+Best Linux Distro is Arch (or Void, both are great) Best Web Browser is Firefox

 ## Spotify Playlists